basvanopheusden/BMD/README.md

 ## Additional assumptions

 BMD might need additional constraints in order to give reasonable inferences on particular datasets.
-Instead of allowing `sigma0` to take any value in between 0.0001 and 1 (function `estimate_sigma_down`), it can be constrained to [0.0001, 0.0013], which is plausible since this upper limit corresponds (see our parametrization of the generalized gamma distribution) to a drift velocity distribution with mean 1.5 deg/s (head fixed mean drift velocities are typically even lower).
+Instead of allowing `sigma0` to take any value in between 0.0001 and 1 (function `estimate_sigma_down` in `bmd.cpp`), it can be constrained to [0.0001, 0.0013], which is plausible since this upper limit corresponds (see our parametrization of the generalized gamma distribution) to a drift velocity distribution with mean 1.5 deg/s (head fixed mean drift velocities are typically even lower).
 Inference might improve further by also also lowering the upper limit on `sigma1`, for instance to 0.1.

 ##  BMD variants and additional scripts